mad-lab-fau/gaitmap/docs/guides/Coordinate-Systems.rst

 One just has to remember that all positions and orientations provided after the *Trajectory Reconstruction* are expressed in the global frame.

-Note that the orientation of this fixed global frame is usually determined by the orientation of the SF at the beginning of the observation period.
+Note that the orientation of this fixed global frame is usually determined by the orientation of the FSF/FBF at the beginning of the observation period.
-Many algorithms consider a single stride as a observation period.
+Many algorithms consider a single stride as an observation period.
 This means that when comparing two strides the GFs do not necessarily line-up, as the GF for each stride is defined based on the orientation of the sensor at the beginning of the stride.